November 15, 2004

 - Rate and method for delivery of bentonite into the wellbore must be in a manner that the potential for bridging is kept to a minimum, and that proper volumetric calculations can be made prior to placement.

-The location of all bentonite plugs shall be witnessed by Division staff.
+The location of all bentonite plugs shall be witnessed by DOGGR staff.
 Generally, a bentonite plug may be tagged by a coiled tubing rig or conventional rig with sufficient weight to verify the plug is present.
-Tagging a plug by any other means such as bailer or sinker bar must be approved by the Division.
+Tagging a plug by any other means such as bailer or sinker bar must be approved by DOGGR.
 Other methods may be approved by the Supervisor.

 - Water will be added to the wellbore until all bentonite plugs are properly hydrated.
 Generally, a fluid level must be maintained over a bentonite plug for a minimum of 24 hours to ensure full hydration.